ericxtang/livepeer-vsp-rtmp/README.md

 ## Usage

-Install `nvm` with the following [instructions](https://github.com/nvm-sh/nvm#install--update-script)
+1. Install `nvm` with the following [instructions](https://github.com/nvm-sh/nvm#install--update-script)

-Use v12.17.0
+2. Use nodejs v12.17.0

 ```
 nvm install v12.17.0
 nvm use v12.17.0
 ```

-Install Dependencies
+3. Install Dependencies
 ```
 cd livepeer-vsp-rtmp
 yarn
 ```

-Update configs in `config/default.json`
+4. Update configs in `config/default.json`

-Start Service
+5. Start Service
 ```
 yarn dev
 ```

-Running the production build on localhost.
+Note: Running the production build on localhost.
 This will create a production build, then Node will serve the app on http://localhost:5000

 ```
 NODE_ENV=production yarn dev:server